CharleneMills/react-i-ii-review/state.md

 1. What is state?

+A: Data being stored.
+Where data is stored on an individual component.
+Data you plan on manipulating.

 2. Where do you set initial state?

+A: In the constructor function

 3. What method do you use to update state?

+A: this.setState()

 ### Understand